Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the full notification history or archive section.

+**Expected Result:**  The user should be able to view a chronological list of past notifications.

-**Expected Result:**  The user can view a chronological list of past notifications.
+**Actual Result:**  The user can view a chronological list of past notifications.

 ---